Human Factors in Pediatric Simulation: Creating Safer Care

 Human error is human nature, so how can we as healthcare professionals, make it easier to get things right and harder to get things wrong?
-When we apply a human factors approach to care, we refocus to gain a deeper understanding of design, systems and process that may hamper us in our attempt to deliver best care.
+When we apply a human factors approach to pediatric simulation, we refocus to gain a deeper understanding of design, systems and process that may hamper us in our attempt to deliver best care.
 Human factors science is complex and multifactorial.
 This symposium will provide a deeper understanding of human factors, reshape mind sets and better support safety and quality care of children.

 Meet the Speakers:

 Laura Militello is a recognized leader in the Naturalistic Decision Making community.
 She helped establish the Naturalistic Decision Making Association and is co-host of the Naturalistic Decision Making podcast.
 She is cofounder of two small businesses.
 Applied Decision Science, LLC is a research and development company that studies expertise in high stakes environments.
 Unveil, LLC develops and delivers augmented reality training to combat medics as well as civilian emergency medical services.
 She coauthored (with Robert Hoffman) Perspectives on Cognitive Task Analysis (Taylor & Francis, 2009), a leading textbook on cognitive task analysis.
 She has been developing strategies to support people who make decisions under stress for over 30 years.

 Robyn Clay-Williams BEng, PhD